Disadvantages of AI in Business: Risks You Should Know

 For instance, an inaccurate medical AI diagnostic tool could endanger patients, and malfunctioning self-driving car systems could cause accidents.
 Businesses must thoroughly test AI systems before using them to catch potential errors that could cause harm.

-Lack of Human Control & Oversight
+Lack of Human Control and Oversight

 As AI becomes more independent and complex, there are worries about keeping adequate human control.
-Highly advanced AI might act in unexpected ways outside its intended purpose if not designed with strong safeguards.
+Highly advanced AI might act in unexpected ways outside its intended purpose if it is not designed with strong safeguards.

 Without proper human oversight and the ability to shut down runaway AI systems, they could cause problems through coding errors or malicious attacks.
 Ensuring AI systems are controllable is a critical challenge.

-Ethical & Societal Implications of AI Adoption
+Ethical and Societal Implications of AI Adoption

 The widespread adoption of AI raises important ethical questions we are just starting to understand.
 AI can perpetuate gender and racial biases and affect human identity through emotion-detecting technologies.